-EMERGENCY MEASURES ACROSS CANADA IN RESPONSE TO 2020 COVID19 CRISIS AS OF MAY 25th, 2020
+EMERGENCY MEASURES ACROSS CANADA IN RESPONSE TO 2020 COVID19 CRISIS AS OF OCTOBER 20th, 2020

 Note: This content is provided for general information purposes only and does not constitute legal or other professional advice or an opinion of any kind.

 Almost all businesses open, except high-risk ones such as major sporting events with attendees in audience, major festivals, amusement parks, and nightclubs

 Up to 50 persons may attend an indoor social gathering, 100 for most types of outdoor events and indoor seated/audience events, and 200 for audience-type community outdoor events such as festivals and outdoor performances